eXpl0it3r/streamzap/README.md

 The goal is to detect and track video streams of common (Swiss) video portals on a given device by redirecting its traffic to the ZAP and letting streamzap analyze the data.

+This application has been developed as part of a bachelor thesis at the university of applied sciences [HSR](https://www.hsr.ch/).

 ## Setup